Aplanaa/Constance-Archipelago/README.md

 ## What does the randomizer have?

-- Many randomized items: abilities, chests, heart pieces, flasks, health vials, and boss checks.
+- Many randomized items: abilities, chests, heart pieces, flasks, health vials, erasers, and boss checks.
 - Different traps to get in the multiworld
 - It includes an in game tracker with information and logic
 - Warp between the different shrines after getting them